MFM Reader

 Then either the address information or the user data block is written.
 This is then followed by a CRC-16 written as two bytes.
 Everything is written using the normal MFM encoding rule.

-Then a trailer was written, called GAP, which was nothing more then a number of 0x4E data bytes.
+Then a trailer is written, called GAP, which i nothing more then a number of 0x4E data bytes.
 The GAP after the address record was required to give the floppy controller some time to analyze and verify the address record and switch to write mode in case a data sector was written.
 The GAP after the data record was used to compensate for small differences of the position and length when a new data record was written.
 Both gaps compensated for the fact that you cannot write a data record at exactly the same position as the existing record.
-Also when writing a single sector writing starts with the sync bytes and after the CRC only two to four bytes of gap data were written as write splice.
+When later writing a single sector, writing starts with the sync bytes and after the CRC only two to four bytes of gap data were written as write splice.
+The header with twelve 0x00 bytes and the GAP with a number of 0x4E bytes is only written when a floppy is formatted.
+Over the time parts of these fields may be smudged a little but the start zeros and the end pattern stay pretty much the same even when sectors written are not at the exact bit position each time.

 So in general a track is just a sequence of address and data record pairs. the address records are written once when the floppy is formatted and contain the sector address of the immediately following data record.
 Each record is written so it can be retrieved independantly.